Understanding Your Diagnosis

 Detailed information on the most common liver function tests, including serum bilirubin test, serum albumin test, serum alkaline phosphatase test, serum aminotransferases, prothrombin time test, alanine transaminase test, aspartate transaminase test, gamm

 An abdominal ultrasound is a procedure used to assess the organs and structures within the abdomen (belly).
-This includes the liver, gallbladder, pancreas, bile ducts, spleen, and abdominal aorta.
-Ultrasound allows your doctor to easily view the abdominal organs and structures from outside the body.
+This includes the liver, gallbladder, pancreas, bile ducts, spleen, kidneys, and abdominal aorta.
+Ultrasound allows your healthcare provider to easily view the abdominal organs and structures from outside the body.
 Ultrasound may also be used to assess blood flow to abdominal organs.

 CT scan is a type of imaging test.
 It uses X-rays and computer technology to make images or slices of the body.
 A CT scan can make detailed pictures of any part of the body, including the bones, muscles, fat, organs, and blood vessels.
 They are more detailed than regular X-rays.